Skip to Content

 Lake Hawea is beautiful!

-Lake Hawea is New Zealand’s ninth largest lake popular for both fishing and swimming amongst locals.
-It is only a short 15-minute drive from Wanaka town center.
+Lake Hawea is New Zealand’s ninth-largest lake, popular for both fishing and swimming amongst locals.
+Better yet, it’s only a short 15-minute drive from Wanaka town center!

 From the residential area here, you can walk along Timaru River Road to Timaru Creek.
 Pack a picnic or some beers and enjoy at the picnic area at the end of the trail.